Lumiere TV

-Lumiere TV (LTV) was a former pay television service based in Cyprus and broadcast in more than 67 European and African countries.
+Lumiere TV (LTV) was a pay television service based in Cyprus and broadcast in more than 67 European and African countries.
 It broadcast movies, series, documentaries and social TV shows.
 It was owned by LTV Group Ltd.

 Availability

 Repeaters had been set up across 67 countries that enabled more than 80% of the population to receive these services.
 Lumiere TV was originally available on the Nova platform but following a financial dispute, it moved over to rival Athina Sat in July 2006.
 As of March 3, 2008, LTV was once again available through Nova, following a new agreement that was signed between the two companies.

 The channel is no longer available through Athina Sat, which ceased operations in March 2008.
 It was also available through IPTV providers CytaVision and PrimeTel until its final closure and liquidation in August 2014.

 Channels and content

 Lumiere TV operated eight multiplex channels:

-Former Programming
+Programming

 Lumiere TV featured hit movies from Greece and abroad, including Hollywood blockbusters.
 It also aired hit TV series from the US and it broadcast over 15 premieres each month with new release films being added continuously.